 Day 4: Vang Vieng

-Today enjoy gentle rolling hills to Vang Vieng past spectacular karst ranges, green fields and lumbering water buffalos.
+Today enjoy gentle rolling hills to Vang Vieng past spectacular karst ranges, green fields, and lumbering water buffalos.
 Vang Vieng has a magical setting on Nam Song river.
-It’s surrounded by dramatic karst cliffs, hundreds of caves. bucolic villages and blue lagoons.
+It’s surrounded by dramatic karst cliffs and hundreds of caves. bucolic villages and blue lagoons.

 Day 5: Vang Vieng

-Cycle the dirt road for 15km to the peaceful and secluded Blue lagoon 3 for a refreshing dip, the rest of the day is free to enjoy the vibe of the town
+Today we cycle the dirt road to the peaceful and secluded Blue lagoon 3 for a refreshing dip, the rest of the day is free to enjoy the vibe of the town.

 Day 6: Thalat